Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

 \subsection{ARCANE}

-The setup of the ARCANE early detection module is described in detail in \cite{rudisser_2025_arcaneearlydetection}.
+The setup of the ARCANE early detection module is described in detail in \cite{rudisser_2026_arcaneearlydetectioninterplanetary}.
 In brief, the system uses a deep learning model that processes sliding windows of in situ solar wind data and outputs a time series indicating the probability of an ICME being present at each time step.

 Each input window spans 1024 time steps of 10 minutes, which corresponds to slightly more than seven days of data.
 In a real-time operational setting, these windows are advanced step by step as new data becomes available, allowing for continuous classification of the most recent 1024 time steps.
 Because individual time steps are included in multiple overlapping windows, each one receives multiple classification outputs.
 To aggregate this information, we compute the average probability across all overlapping outputs for each time step.
-This approach differs from \cite{rudisser_2025_arcaneearlydetection}, where each prediction was treated independently to assess the effect of waiting time before classification.
+This approach differs from \cite{rudisser_2026_arcaneearlydetectioninterplanetary}, where each prediction was treated independently to assess the effect of waiting time before classification.
 In our case, we limit the aggregation to at most 120 outputs per time step, as our experiments show that including additional predictions does not significantly alter the result.

-In the present study, we expand upon the original setup of \cite{rudisser_2025_arcaneearlydetection} by changing the task from binary to multiclass classification, therefore retraining the model from scratch.
+In the present study, we expand upon the original setup of \cite{rudisser_2026_arcaneearlydetectioninterplanetary} by changing the task from binary to multiclass classification, therefore retraining the model from scratch.
 Previously, the model only distinguished between ``ICME" and ``no ICME".
 We now separate the CME into sheath and MO, resulting in three possible classes: ``background", ``sheath" and ``MO".
 To accommodate for this change, the final output layer of the network was modified to produce three class probabilities instead of two, and the loss function was changed from Dice loss to cross-entropy.
+To assign a definitive label to each time step, we take the class with the highest predicted probability among the three.
+Other large-scale solar wind structures, such as stream interaction regions, are not explicitly represented as a separate class in the training labels.
+In the underlying catalog, only CME-related structures are labeled, while all other solar wind structures are formally treated as background.
+However, since SIRs can exhibit signatures that resemble ICMEs, some ambiguity may arise and misclassifications cannot entirely be excluded.
+A detailed assessment of such cases is beyond the scope of the present work but has been discussed in related studies \citep[e.g.][]{nguyen_2025_simultaneousmulticlassdetection}.